djstrouse/information-bottleneck/README.md

 WARNING: this code is very much a work in progress, and has thus far been primarily used by a single author, so bugs may well exist and certainly documentation will be lacking.
-Comments / suggestions / questions more than welcome: danieljstrouse@gmail.com.
+Comments / suggestions / questions more than welcome.

 BACKGROUND